 The swamp drains out to the ocean in several spots along Flinders Beach, always check water depth visually or physically prior to driving through.
 Ensure you have a valid vehicle permit and are aware of the conditions of use before beach driving.
 After or during unusually large directional ocean swell there can be unpassable spots along Flinders Beach.

 Generally low to moderate waves along a dynamic beachfront.
 Flinders Beach is not patrolled, the safest swimming is at the patrolled Cylinder Beach.
 Be careful of strong westerly drift and rips, when waves exceed 1m.

 Can offer right-handers off Adder Rock headland at the Point Lookout end.

-A range of holes and gutters associated with the bars and sand waves.
-Flinders can hold whiting, tailor and dart.
+A range of holes and gutters are associated with the bars and sand waves.
+Flinders can hold whiting, tailor, and dart.

 On leash at all times.

 Type: Non-formal – 6 spaces